Everyman Cinema, Hampstead

-The Everyman, Hampstead is a cinema, formerly a theatre, in Holly Bush Vale, Hampstead, London and is the original site of the Everyman Cinemas group.
+The Everyman, Hampstead is a cinema and former theatre in Holly Bush Vale, Hampstead, London.
+It is the original site of the Everyman Cinemas group.

 The house opened as the Everyman Theatre in 1920, under the management of Norman MacDermott, who aimed to establish a repertory company comparable to celebrated companies in Birmingham and Dublin.
 He ran it until 1926, presenting classic and modern plays, but financial problems obliged him to resign.
-The building was taken by other managements and continued as a theatre until 1933.

-In 1933 the Everyman became a cinema and apart from closure during part of the Second World War it has remained as such.
+The building was then taken by other managements and continued as a theatre until 1933; it then became a cinema and apart from closure during part of the Second World War it has remained as such.